PRACTICE AREA

 Compensatory damages cover you for any:

-- Out-of-pocket costs (such as job search and medical expenses) and
+- Out-of-pocket costs (such as job search and medical expenses)

+- The emotional harm you suffered because of the discrimination.
 Emotional harm could be any mental anguish, inconvenience, or loss of enjoyment in your life.

 Punitive damages exist to punish your employer.
 You could get punitive damages if your employer acted maliciously or recklessly in their discrimination.